DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

   - Janet's name is Caravaneer before you find her identity, and the quest marker pointing to her has been removed

  RESTORING HOPE
-  - The medicine check when talking to Doctor Alex isn't stupidly easy and now requires 50 Medicine skill
+  - The medicine check when talking to Doctor Alex isn't stupidly easy and requires 50 Medicine skill

  I FOUGHT THE LAW
   - You can take back NCRCF from the Powder Gangers without going through the hoops of helping Eddie first